 Know your own limits.
 Become competent first, before getting confident.
 Focus practice on what you are weak in.

-Be Grateful, keep a generosity of mind.
+Be grateful, keep a generosity of mind.
 This is the one virtue that will save you from getting arrogant!

 Not planning for Plan B is planning to crash.
 Keep an eye on safe emergency landing spots.
 Try to predict the vortex/rotor by looking at the terrain, sun, and wind.